 I can honestly tell you that I don’t know what she looks like, nor do I know or care what she’s up to.
 The one and only thing I know about her is that she was a highly successful student at a prominent Syracuse private school.

-The only reason I know where she went for high school is not because I actively sought out the information, but because, a couple of years ago, someone sent both her mother and I this link to a story published on the internet for all to see, so it’s fair game for me to post.
+The only reason I know where she went for high school is not because I actively sought out the information, but because someone sent both her birth mother and myself this link to a story published on the internet for all to see, so it’s fair game for me to post.

 That’s it.
 That’s all I know.
 I have no other information about her, including her birthday.
 No, I do not remember her date of birth.
 That’s how little I care about her.
 I’m assuming that she’s in college, but I don’t know or care which one.
 And even if I did, I wouldn’t post the information.
 There would be no point.